-A team of astronomers from the National Centre for Radio Astrophysics (NCRA-TIFR) in Pune, and the Raman Research Institute (RRI), in Bengaluru, has used the upgraded Giant Metrewave Radio Telescope (GMRT) to measure the atomic hydrogen content of galaxies seen as they were 8 billion years ago, when the universe was young.
+A team of astronomers from the National Center for Radio Astrophysics (NCRA-TIFR) in Pune, and the Raman Research Institute (RRI), in Bengaluru, has used the upgraded Giant Metrewave Radio Telescope (GMRT) to measure the atomic hydrogen content of galaxies seen as they were 8 billion years ago, when the universe was young.
 This is the earliest epoch in the universe for which there is a measurement of the atomic gas content of galaxies.
 This research has been published in the October 14, 2020, issue of the journal Nature.

 Galaxies in the universe are made up mostly of gas and stars, with gas being converted into stars during the life of a galaxy.
 Understanding galaxies thus requires us to determine how the amounts of both gas and stars change with time.
 Astronomers have long known that galaxies formed stars at a higher rate when the universe was young than they do today.
 The star formation activity in galaxies peaked about 8-10 billion years ago and has been declining steadily till today.
 The cause of this decline is unknown, mostly because we have had no information about the amount of atomic hydrogen gas, the primary fuel for star formation, in galaxies in these early times.